-PA-3886(ps) v2 Amplifier modules
+PA-4766(ps) v2 Amplifier modules

-Despite the fact that there are many amplifier modules on the market using the LM3886 IC, we decided to develop modules with this IC as well.
+Despite the fact that there are many amplifier modules on the market using the high quality IC LM4766, we decided to develop modules with this IC as well.
 Why?
-Because most of them use cheap and bad performing copies of the original Texas Instruments LM3886 IC.
-Besides that, we are sure that about all are constructed way to simple, where the PCB's and other parts used don't match the capabilities of the IC itself.
-Due to this and more, the IC cannot perform as it actually is supposed to do.
+We are sure that about all are constructed way to simple, where the PCB's don't match the capabilities of the IC itself.
+Due to this, the IC cannot perform as it actually is supposed to do.